Interstate 78: New York

-In New York City, I-78 continues through the limited-access egress-only roundabout known as the Saint John's Rotary.
-The five separate exits from the Rotary are assigned numbers—exits 1 to 5—in counterclockwise order.
-The last one—and the logical continuation east—is exit 5, Canal Street.
-Under the original plans, I-78 was to continue across Manhattan as the Lower Manhattan Expressway onto the Williamsburg Bridge and then beyond I-278 on the never-built Bushwick Expressway through Brooklyn into Queens near the John F. Kennedy International Airport.
+In New York City, I-78 continues through the egress-only roundabout known as the Saint John's Rotary.
+The five separate exits from the Rotary are assigned numbers, exits 1 to 5, in counterclockwise order.
+Exit 5, the last eastbound exit, leads onto Canal Street.
+Under original plans, I-78 was to cross Manhattan as the Lower Manhattan Expressway onto the Williamsburg Bridge and then beyond I-278 on Bushwick Expressway through Brooklyn into Queens near the John F. Kennedy International Airport.
 A section of I-78 at the airport was built as the Nassau Expressway, later I-878 and now New York State Route 878 (NY 878), though most of the westbound side was never built.
-East of the airport, I-78 would have turned north on the Clearview Expressway (built north of Hillside Avenue in Queens and now I-295), run across the Throgs Neck Bridge, and forked into two spurs, ending at I-95 via the Throgs Neck Expressway (now I-695) and the Bruckner Interchange via the Cross Bronx Expressway (now part of I-295).
+Under the plans, east of the airport, I-78 would have turned north on the Clearview Expressway, built north of Hillside Avenue in Queens and now I-295, run across the Throgs Neck Bridge, and forked into two spurs, ending at I-95 via the Throgs Neck Expressway, which is now I-695 and the Bruckner Interchange via the Cross Bronx Expressway, which is now part of I-295.